namdy0429/namdy0429.github.io/teaching/swe233-fall2025-project.md

 **Requirements:**

 - **System Design**: The deliverable should be written like the system description section in a CHI/UIST paper that describes the new system.
-Include a system architecture figure that shows the use case pipeline with a concrete example demonstrating how users would interact with your system.
-The caption should describe the system architecture graph and explain the flow of information through your system.
+Include a system architecture figure that shows how the system will operate to support the use cases.
+The writing should describe the system architecture diagram and explain the flow of information through your system.

 - **Interface Design**: Include a design of the user interface.
 You don't need to build a working system—this can be mockups, wireframes, or manually created interface images that clearly show how users would interact with your intelligent system.